avenix/avenix.github.io/_pages/portfolio.md

 ## KneeHapp
 KneeHapp is a smart bandage and iPad App to assess the performance of different exercises performed by patients after an Anterior Cruciate Ligament (ACL) injury.

 The bandage contains two IMUs and an integrated resistive pressure sensor made of textile material.
 The iPad App executes a series of signal processing and machine learning algorithms to compute specific performance metrics.
-For more information, check out my [paper](https://ieeexplore.ieee.org/document/8329646).
+For more information, check out my [paper](https://ieeexplore.ieee.org/document/8329646) and the article from .

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DcTXak0TPIo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>